 Learning Matters is a new program on WJR Radio (760 AM).
-Ann Thomas of WJR and Anne Craft of Michigan Virtual chat with some of Michigan’s educational leaders about innovation and the future of learning.
+Ann Thomas of WJR and Dave Richards of Michigan Virtual chat with some of Michigan’s educational leaders about innovation and the future of learning.

 As Michigan schools prepare for education post-COVID-19, this discussion will explore delivery models and pathways that districts and schools can use to implement flexible learning models, including content and professional development support.

 We will discuss post-pandemic learning and how schools will move forward to provide both personalization and flexibility for students and teachers.

 In this episode of Learning Matters, we cover lessons learned during the COVID-19 pandemic.
 Now a year into a pandemic that has completely disrupted the education system, this discussion will cover lessons learned and highlight schools that have successfully navigated these challenges to support their educators and students.